Frequently Asked Questions

-- The registered location cannot be within a residence; and
+- The registered location cannot be within a residential structure;

-- The applicant must not have been found guilty of, or pled guilty to, a felony offense under any state or federal law regarding the possession, distribution, manufacturing, cultivation, or use of a controlled substance in the ten (10) year immediately preceding the application date.
+- The applicant and all key participants must pass a State and Federal Criminal History fingerprint background check and not have been found guilty of, or pled guilty to, a felony offense under any state or federal law regarding the possession, distribution, manufacturing, cultivation, or use of a controlled substance in the ten (10) years immediately preceding the application date.

-What registrations and/or permits do I need to grow industrial hemp in Missouri?
+What registrations and/or permits do I need for industrial hemp in Missouri?

 Will I need more than one registration or permit?